marymafa/Free-Code-Camp-Assignments/free-code-camp-projects/Dungeon Crawler Game/react/my-app/README.md

 Note that we normally encourage you to `import` assets in JavaScript files instead.
 For example, see the sections on [adding a stylesheet](#adding-a-stylesheet) and [adding images and fonts](#adding-images-fonts-and-files).
-This mechanism provides a number of benefits:
+This mechanism provides a 4 of benefits:

 * Scripts and stylesheets get minified and bundled together to avoid extra network requests.
 * Missing files cause compilation errors instead of 404 errors for your users.